Some classes of sequences of Linear Type: Introduction

-The concept of a weak $d$-sequence first appeared in \cite{CH4} defined by Huneke, where the ordering of the elements in the sequence is with respect to a finite partially ordered set.
-There are many natural examples of weak $d$-sequences in \cite{CH1,CH4}.
-It is known that $d$-sequences are weak $d$-sequences \cite[Corollary 1.1]{CH4}.
-Another major class of ideals generated by these sequences come from algebras with straightening law defined by DeConcini \cite{Hodge_algebras}.
-These sequences help in the computation of depth of the asymptotic powers of the ideals generated by them.
+The concept of a weak \(d\)-sequence first appeared in \cite{CH4} and was defined by Huneke, where the ordering of the elements in the sequence is with respect to a finite partially ordered set.
+These sequences help in the computation of the depth of the asymptotic powers of the ideals generated by them.
+There are many natural examples of weak \(d\)-sequences in \cite{CH1, CH4}.
+It is known that \(d\)-sequences are weak \(d\)-sequences \cite[Corollary 1.1]{CH4}.

-Approximation complexes are differential graded algebras built out of Koszul complexes \cite{HSV1}.
-The interplay between sequences and approximation complexes is discussed in \cite{HSV1,HSV2}.
-The role played by $d$-sequences in the case of approximation complexes is similar to that played by regular sequences in the theory of Koszul complexes.
-It has been shown in \cite{HSV1} that the homologies of the complexes $\mathcal{L}(\textbf{x}, M)$ and $\mathcal{M}(\textbf{x},M)$, which come corresponding to cycles and homologies of the Koszul complex on the sequence $\textbf{x}$ is independent of the sequence but rather depends on the ideal generated by the sequence.
-In fact, in the same paper and \cite{HSV2}, the acyclicity of these complexes has been discussed when the corresponding ideal is generated by proper and $d$-sequences, respectively.